tobias-barakaa/what-happens-when/README.rst

 * Parsing - HTML, CSS, JS
 * Rendering - Construct DOM Tree → Render Tree → Layout of Render Tree →
   Painting the render tree

+// continuation

+Parsing and Rendering:

+Once the browser receives the web resources (HTML, CSS, JavaScript, images, etc.) from the server, it proceeds to process and render the web page.
+This involves several key steps:

+Parsing HTML: The browser parses the HTML document to create a Document Object Model (DOM) tree.
+The DOM tree represents the structure and content of the web page as a hierarchical tree of objects.
+Each HTML element, attribute, and text node is represented in the DOM tree.

+Parsing CSS: The browser parses the CSS (Cascading Style Sheets) files associated with the web page to create a CSS Object Model (CSSOM).
+The CSSOM defines the styles and layout rules that will be applied to the elements in the DOM tree.
+The browser combines the DOM tree and the CSSOM to create a Render Tree.

+Constructing the Render Tree: The Render Tree is a critical internal representation of the web page's visual content.
+It includes only the elements that will be displayed on the screen.
+Elements that are hidden or not visible (e.g., through CSS properties like display: none) are typically excluded from the Render Tree.
+The Render Tree is constructed by combining information from the DOM tree and the CSSOM.

+Layout of the Render Tree (Reflow): The browser calculates the layout and positioning of each element in the Render Tree.
+This process is often referred to as "reflow" or "layout."
+It involves determining the size and position of elements on the web page relative to the viewport.
+Changes in the layout can trigger subsequent reflows.

+Painting the Render Tree: After layout calculations are complete, the browser paints the content onto the screen.
+This process is called "painting" or "rendering."
+It involves rendering pixels on the screen based on the visual properties defined in the Render Tree.
+This step includes rendering text, images, backgrounds, borders, and other visual elements.

+Rendering Engine Optimization: Modern browsers often employ various optimization techniques to enhance rendering speed and efficiency.
+These optimizations include rendering only the visible portion of the web page (viewport), caching rendered elements, and utilizing hardware acceleration.

+Additional Processes:

+In addition to the core parsing and rendering processes, the browser may also perform other tasks:

+JavaScript Execution: If the web page includes JavaScript code, the browser executes it.
+JavaScript can dynamically modify the DOM, manipulate CSS styles, and perform actions based on user interactions or events.
+JavaScript execution can also affect the rendering process.

+Asynchronous Loading: To improve page load times, browsers often employ techniques like parallel resource loading and asynchronous loading of scripts and resources.
+This allows certain resources to load in the background without blocking the rendering of the page.

+Caching: Browsers cache resources to reduce redundant requests to the server.
+Cached resources can be reused for subsequent visits to the same web page, speeding up page load times.

+Security Checks: Browsers also perform security checks, including Same-Origin Policy enforcement, to protect against cross-site scripting (XSS) and other security vulnerabilities.

+Once these processes are complete, the web page is fully rendered and displayed to the user.
+Users can then interact with the page, navigate to other pages, and perform various actions within the browser.

 Browser
 -------